mbirth/binsearchplus/README.md

 This is a Chrome extension which adds a few features to Binsearch, such as:

 * Makes radio button labels clickable
+* Make full row clickable to toggle checkbox
 * planned: Keep search term when switching between basic/advanced search
-* planned: Make full row clickable to toggle checkbox
 * planned: Button "unselect all"
 * planned: Automatically select all entries with the same basename